enkidevs/curriculum/javascript/javascript-playground-questions/stopping-a-loop/stopping-a-loop.md

 ## Content

-Given a list of famous scientist:
+Given an array of famous scientist:

 ```javascript
 let scientists = [